containerd/overlaybd/README.md

 ```

 Credentials are reloaded when authentication is required.
-Credentials have to be updated before expiration if temporary credential is used, otherwise OverlayBD keeps reloading until a valid credential is set.
+Credentials have to be updated before expiration if temporary credential is used, otherwise overlaybd keeps reloading until a valid credential is set.

 > **Important**: The corresponding credential has to be set before launching devices.

 ### Usage

-OverlayBD is working together with overlaybd-snapshotter and ctr plugin.
+Overlaybd is working together with overlaybd-snapshotter and ctr plugin.
 See [EXAMPLES](https://github.com/alibaba/accelerated-container-image/blob/main/docs/EXAMPLES.md)

 ## Licenses

-* OverlayBD is released under the General Public License, Version 2.0.
+Overlaybd is released under the General Public License, Version 2.0.